Advice for parents giving driving lessons

 Are you a parent giving driving lessons to a household member?
 If so then you may find advice from driving training experts helpful preparation.

-At present driving instructors are only able to offer driving lessons to keyworkers.
-From the 4th July 2020 driving lessons will resume for all.
-However, there is a strong likelihood that new regulations for driving instructors will change how they work and they may also have a backlog and waiting list for driving lessons.
+From the 4th July 2020 driving lessons resumed for all in England, with regional variations in Scotland, Wales and local areas where COVID-19 limitations apply.
+However, the new regulations for driving instructors will change how they work and they may also have a backlog and waiting list for driving lessons.
 There may also be future disruption to normal lessons and tests depending on the infection rate in your area and track and trace isolations.
 So it makes sense to supervise regular driving practice alongside driving lessons to gain the experience needed to be test ready.

 Planning for driving lessons